little-red-rover/lrr-docs/software_installation.md

 <!-- tabs:end -->

-Follow the instructions in the terminal to control your rover.
-To speed things up, try tweaking the parameters in the command.
-Little Red Rover can go *much* faster than what I've started you out with.

-After playing around a bit, you may find the controls a bit clunky.
-Worry not!
-We'll fix this in the next tutorial, and even cover how to use a controller.

 > [!INFO]
 > **Whats going on here?**
 >
 > This command runs a node that converts key presses into a [ROS Twist message](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html).
 This message it published on the topic `/cmd_vel`, where the rover is subscribed for teleop commands.
+In a third terminal, try running this command to see what the node is outputting:
+>
+> ```rostopic echo /cmd_vel```
+>
-Several parameters are passed, adjusting the linear and angular speeds to be appropriate for the robot.
+> Several parameters are passed, adjusting the linear and angular speeds to be appropriate for the robot.
 We also pass the `_key_timeout` parameter, which makes the rover stop whenever you let go of the keys.

+> [!TIP]
+> To speed things up, try tweaking the parameters in the command.
+> Little Red Rover can go *much* faster than what I've started you out with.

+After playing around a bit, you may find the controls a bit clunky.
+Worry not!
+We'll fix this in the next tutorial, and even cover how to use a controller.

 ## Troubleshooting